isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-06-13-post-Environmental Crime Money Laundering National Risk Assessment.md

 variant: tiptap
 ---
 <p>Dear Regulated Dealer,</p>
-<p>The Environmental Crimes Money Laundering National Risk Assessment (Env
+<p>The Environmental Crimes Money Laundering National Risk Assessment ("<strong>Env Crimes ML NRA</strong>")
-Crimes ML NRA) presents an overview of Singapore’s Env Crimes ML risk environment, identifies the key threats and vulnerabilities in environmental crimes ML that Singapore is exposed to, and outlines risk mitigation measures.</p>
+presents an overview of Singapore’s Env Crimes ML risk environment, identifies the key threats and vulnerabilities in environmental crimes ML that Singapore is exposed to, and outlines risk mitigation measures.</p>
 <p>Singapore’s key exposure to environmental crimes ML stems from its position
 as a transit country:</p>
 <ul data-tight="true" class="tight">